oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke-pre-oct21.md

-You can now navigate to the next chapter of this lab called **Deploying a Sample application**
+In the next Hands on Lab, we'll test some of the pre-build Jenkins Pipelines.